Vegan Cheeseburger Recipe (Healthy & Delicious)

 Introduction: What Is a Vegan Cheeseburger?

-This vegan cheeseburger recipe is a delicious plant-based alternative to the traditional burger.
-Instead of a meat patty, it features a wholesome combination of vegetables, legumes, and grains.
-Additionally, it is topped with dairy-free vegan cheese, fresh crunchy vegetables, and served inside a soft burger bun.
+This vegan cheeseburger is a plant-based alternative that genuinely delivers on flavour and satisfaction.
+Instead of a meat patty, it uses a wholesome combination of black beans, quinoa, mushrooms, and sweet potato, which together create a patty that is hearty, flavourful, and holds its shape on the grill.
+It is topped with dairy-free cashew cheese sauce, fresh crunchy vegetables, and served inside a soft burger bun.

 Prep Time & Cooking Time